-When will more cat breeds be added to the Basepaws report?Updated a year ago
+When will more cat breeds be added to the Basepaws report?Updated 11 days ago

 At Basepaws, we know how important it is to you to get to know your cat—inside and out!
 We get asked a lot about the cat breed profiles provided in our digital report, so we’d like to explain more about our process and why it can take time before we’re able to add more than the current 21 breeds included in our cat DNA tests.

 Basepaws analyzes your cat’s genome and compares it to the genomes of the many thousands of cats that are in our pedigree reference panel to find similarities.
 We work with modern pedigree breeders to acquire our pedigree DNA samples and, to date, our reference panel includes the fully sequenced DNA of cats from 21 top pedigree breeds.

 These breeds fall into four main breed groups: Western (from Europe and the Americas), Eastern (from Asia), Persian (Persian and related cats), and Exotic (hybrids and Egyptian Mau).
 These breed groups contain genomes of representative breeds that share a high degree of genomic similarity and are more genetically distinct from other breed groups, i.e, they form their own clusters.

 However, pedigree cat breeds have been classified primarily by aesthetic traits, such as the folded ears of the Scottish Fold—a cat that is not presently included in the Basepaws report.
 But why?

 Let’s say your cat looks just like a Scottish Fold, but their Basepaws report results state that the top breed to which their genome is most similar is actually the British Shorthair.
 How is this possible?